Understanding Amazon.com's Position In Broadline Retail Industry Compared To Competitors

 -

-With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 4.88x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion is 4.88x above the industry average, highlighting stronger profitability and robust cash flow generation.

 -

-With higher gross profit of $78.69 Billion, which indicates 4.57x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+The gross profit of $78.69 Billion is 4.57x above that of its industry, highlighting stronger profitability and higher earnings from its core operations.

 -